nfuellbrandt-rrc/HidingApiKeys/README.md

 ## Method 2: gradle.properties

-add your API key to your gradle.properties file like so
+Add your API key to your gradle.properties file like so
 ```properties
 API_KEY = "Your API key here"
 ```

-and add this code to your app/build.gradle.kts (Module :app)
+Add this code to your app/build.gradle.kts (Module :app)
 ```kotlin
 android.buildFeatures.buildConfig = true